 I really love growing basil and oregano in my garden.
 Any herbs that can add farm-fresh flavors to my recipes are welcome!
 I’ll share more about my favorite indoor/outdoor herbs one of these days.

-Next week, I’m going to share with you about my favorite iced teas.
-In the meantime, here’s my favorite tea of the moment.
+Next week, I’m going to share with you my favorite iced teas.
+In the meantime, here’s my favorite tea at the moment.
 It’s the Republic of Tea Hibiscus Sangria tea, and it’s all that and a bag of chips, for sure!
 It’s made with hibiscus and rose hips and even orange zest.
 You can find it in a pitcher in our fridge 24/7 at this point!

 So, what are you eating this week?